Essex Market: Essex Crossing move

 The Essex Crossing mixed-use development was announced in 2013, and entailed relocating Essex Street Market to 88 Essex Street.
 Beginning in October 2017 for four months, the old market was one of several sites for an art installation called "Good Fences Make Good Neighbors", by artist Ai Weiwei.
 The new location within the Essex Crossing development was originally planned to open in 2018, but was later pushed back to April 2019, then to May 2019.
 Essex Street Market vendors started moving to the new location in August 2018, with all except one of the 25 vendors relocating.
 The relocation was completed on May 13, 2019.

 The new 37,000 sqft space was three times larger than the location at 120 Essex.
 Various local organizations were involved in its development, including Delancey Street Associates, the Essex Street Market Vendors Association, and Community Board 3.
 The majority of the vendors moved to the new location, in addition to fifteen new vendors.
 In November 2019, the Market Line, an additional market and restaurant space, opened downstairs.
+In part because of decreased business after the COVID-19 pandemic in New York City, the Market Line announced in early 2024 that it would close that April.